-These Italian Clam Stuffed Mushrooms are a take on Olive Garden's popular appetizer.
+These Olive Garden Clam Stuffed Mushrooms are a take on Olive Garden's popular appetizer.
 Mini portobellos come out crispy on top and juicy in the middle making them the perfect finger food and absolutely irresistible and packed with Italian flavors!

 They're stuffed with minced clams, breadcrumbs, Italian seasoning, garlic, sherry vinegar and Parmesan cheese.
 What more could you want out of a stuffed mushroom?